-This is a brand-new bullion finish coin, issued by the Royal Mint.
+This is a bullion finish silver coin, issued by the Royal Mint.
 The coins are issued without expensive presentation boxes to maximize the amount of silver for your money.
-Coins will be packaged loose for small quantities and orders of 10 or more may come in Royal Mint tubes, ans monster boxes contain quantities of 200 coins.
+Coins will be packaged loose for small quantities and orders of 10 or more may come in Royal Mint tubes, and monster boxes contain quantities of 200 coins.

 The Unicorn Queen’s Beast coin is also produced in gold, both as a 1oz coin and quarter ounce version.
 The 2oz silver coin has a face value of £5, granting the coin legal tender status, and therefore making it free from Capital Gains Tax.